cornett/coho/doc/INSTALL.rst

     Python ships with a ``python-config`` script that can be used to determine the compiler and linker flags needed to build extension modules.
-    Note that you may need to change the default setting if you set your ``PYTHON`` variable to an executable within a virtual env.
+    Note that you may need to change the default if you set your ``PYTHON`` variable to an executable within a virtual env.
     This variable is only used to set the ``PY.CFLAGS``, ``PY.LDFLAGS``,